F18/ai-aircargo-planning-agent/docs/notes.md

 2. **Known**: Must know the set of available actions to us
 3. **Discrete**: Must be a finite number of actions to choose from
 4. **Deterministic**: Must know the resul tof taking an action
-5. **Sattic**: Must be nothing else that can change the world other than our own action
+5. **Static**: Must be nothing else that can change the world other than our own action

 ## Suggested Readings
 - Dijkstra's algorithm vs UCS